As this site is still a fledgling, I’m feeling my way with regard to rules.

 So I’m going to start a bit vague, then get more specific as need arises.The principle is in the strapline: Park your priors by the door.
 Everyone has priors, they are crucial to way we make sense of the world.
 But the impetus behind this site is to be a place where they can be loosened and adjusted while you wait.
 So leave them by the door, and pick them up again as you leave!

 There are plenty of blogs and forums where people with like priors can hang out and scoff at those who do not share them.
 There’s nothing wrong with those sites, and I’ve learned a lot from them.
-But the idea here is to provide a venue where people with very different priors can come to discover what common ground they share; what misunderstandings of other views they hold; and, having cleared away the straw men, find out where their real differences lie.
+But the idea here is to provide a venue where people with very different priors can come to discover what common ground we share; what misunderstandings of other views we hold; and, having cleared away the straw men, find out where our real differences lie.
 In my experience, when you reach that point, who is right becomes obvious to both parties

 So draft rules: